Identity – the distinguishing character or personality of an individual

 To the outside world, he was very charming, loving, devoted…a man amongst men.
 He truly portrayed all of these things, on the outside.
 But in his heart…the place where his true self was hidden…was someone far more deceitful and conniving.

-After I hung up the phone, everyone was telling me not to go with him when he arrived.
-“Teach him a lesson, Jenny!
-Don’t let him tell you what to do.”
 That is, everyone except my mom.
-Before he got there, I went to her quietly and asked her what I should do.
+The drive was only thirty-minutes from where he was so I tried to get myself somewhat composed before he got there.
+I went to my mom and quietly asked her what I should do.
 She told me he was my husband, I needed to do as he asked, and go with him.

 I chose him.